 Businesses that touch food and other perishables understand the issues facing storage, shipping, and handling of inventory in a food-grade warehouse.
 Shelf life for food-grade materials varies in ways that no other industry faces.
 Handling systems have to take into account the many ways that different food products must be handled to provide the best quality for end-users.
+Ahead, we’ll focus on the most underserved areas where we tailor our food grade warehousing services for businesses.

 1. Refrigerated Materials

 Different food products require different refrigeration methods.
 A food-grade warehouse will understand your refrigeration needs and quickly determine if your product is a good fit for their warehouse and how to store it if it is a good fit.
-Freezing leafy greens is a good way to guarantee product loss while many meat producers prefer their products frozen.
+Freezing leafy greens is a good way to guarantee product loss, while many meat producers prefer their products frozen.

 2. Time to Market